Human in Events: A Large-Scale Benchmark for Human-centric Video Analysis in Complex Events: Enhanced baselines with cross-annotation

 Some special location relationships between human keypoints tend to indicate a certain anomalous behavior.
 For example, as illustrated in \autoref{fig:pose2action}, a human skeleton yielding a dense and horizontal keypoints distribution is usually associated with the \textit{`fall-over'} action.
 Vice versa, the action category can provide reliable prior knowledge on keypoints location.
 Moreover, the incorrect keypoints location could be revised by these knowledge.
 With this observation, we propose an action-guided domain alignment module (ADAM), where we regard the pose and action as information from two different domains.
 The ADAM aims at building a mapping between them, such that the two domains are close in feature space.

 Follow the framework of top-down pose estimation, the pose feature $\mathbf{F}_{p}$ of single person is extracted by a base convolution network.
-Then, an encoder $\mathbf{E}$ with a series of down-sample operations squeezes and encodes the pose feature into a latent feature $\mathbf{f}_{l}^{p}$ with dimension-N. To extract action information, we represent action category of the same person with a one-hot vector $\mathbf{\hat{y}}_{a}$, the one-hot action vector is further embedded into a latent feature $\mathbf{f}_{l}^{a}$ through a linear transformation $\mathbf{T}$, with the embedded feature dimension the same as $\mathbf{f}_{l}^{p}$.
+Then, an encoder $\mathbf{E}$ with a series of down-sample operations squeezes the pose feature into a latent feature $\mathbf{f}_{l}^{p}\in \mathbb{R}^{d}$.
+To extract action information, we embed the one-hot action label vector $\mathbf{\hat{y}}_{a}$ of this person into a latent feature $\mathbf{f}_{l}^{a}\in \mathbb{R}^{d}$ through a linear transformation $\mathbf{T}$.
 The above process could be formulated as: